alfonso-ferrone/ERUO/README.md

 Library for the processing of raw spectra collected by the MRR-PRO in snowfall conditions.

+The library is described in:

+Ferrone, A., Billault-Roux, A.-C. M., and Berne, A.: ERUO: a spectral processing routine for the MRR-PRO, Atmos.
+Meas.
+Tech.
+Discuss. [preprint], https://doi.org/10.5194/amt-2021-294, in review, 2021.

 ## Description

 This library has a two-fold objective: